-48 Years Ago: Jimi Hendrix Joins the Monkees Tour
+When Jimi Hendrix Joined the Monkees Tour For Some Reason

 As unlikely as the match-up sounds, the Jimi Hendrix Experience joined the Monkees during the summer of 1967 for a short run of concerts.
-The rising guitarist joined the tour on its first date in Jacksonville, Fla., on July 8, and stuck it out for six more shows, exiting after a run of three concerts at the Forest Hills Tennis Stadium in New York City on July 14, 15 and 16.
+The rising guitarist joined the tour on July 8 for its first date in Jacksonville, Fla., and stuck it out for six more shows, exiting after a run of three concerts on July 14, 15 and 16 at the Forest Hills Tennis Stadium in New York City.

 Both Micky Dolenz and Peter Tork had attended the Monterey International Pop Festival in June and saw Hendrix's groundbreaking performance.
 Like everyone else, they were knocked out.
 "Micky said, 'We gotta get this guy,'" recalled Tork in the documentary The Monkees Story.
 "Micky was just enthusiastic about his music."